Identification in the digital age

 A few criteria are essential for the creation of an inclusive foundational database.

 The person in the database should exist.
 No duplicates should be present.
 A person’s identity is fixed for life, even when the name changes upon marriage.
-The identity should be linked to legal personality and recognize the law, rights, and responsibilities.
+The identity should be linked to legal personality and recognise the law, rights, and responsibilities.

 There are several types of registers.
 The registers should be linked to trace identities to create a compelling identity system.
-According to ID4Africa’s Digital Identity: The Essential Guide, the following registers should be in place to meet the range of identity needs of a country:
+According to ID4Africa’s Digital Identity: The Essential Guide, the following logs should be in place to meet the range of identity needs of a country: